 Image or movie playback may not be possible if a computer is used to rename files or alter the folder structure.
+Refer to "Software Instruction Manual" (2156) for details on folder structure and file names.

 Playback stops, or audio skips.